CSRG-Group/dcs-notes.github.io/_CS126/digraphs.md

 >
 > - If $$G$$ has a directed path from $$u$$ to $$v$$, and $$u \neq v$$, then $$G^*$$ has a directed edge from $$u$$ to $$v$$
 >
-> The transitive closure provides reachability information about a digraph
+> The transitive closure provides reachability information about a digraph, allowing us to answer reachability questions **fast**.

-Informally, this means that every pair of vertices with a path between them is adjacent
+Informally, this means that every pair of vertices with a path between them is adjacent in a transitive closure.

 <img src=".\images\transitiveClosure.png" alt="transitiveClosure" class="center" style="zoom:50%;" />

-Image source: *Data Structures and Algorithms in Java, Goodrich, Tamassia, Goldwasser*
+### Computing with DFS

-We can naively compute this by performing DFS for each vertex in graph to identify every reachable edge from it, then setting edges between them.
-However, this is very slow, being $$O(n \cdot (n+m))$$ time.
+One way of computing the transitive closure of a graph is to perform DFS on each vertex in graph to identify every reachable edge from it, then setting edges between them.

-Instead, we can use the **Floyd-Warshall algorithm**, which is a dynamic programming solution
+Every run of DFS will take $$O(n+m)$$ time and because we are running it on every edge so this will take $$O(n \cdot (n+m))$$ time.

+> For sparse graphs, adjacency list/adjacency map representations, or very large graphs (many nodes), DFS is a good solution.

 ### Floyd-Warshall Algorithm

+> Another way to compute the transitive closure is to use the **Floyd-Warshall algorithm**, a dynamic programming solution.

+The $$G^*$$ graph starts off identical to $$G$$ with only the initial edges.
+We then add a direct edge between nodes which have a path of length 2 between them (only one other node separating the two nodes).

 <img src=".\images\floydWarshall.png" alt="floydWarshall" class="center" />

-Image source: *Data Structures and Algorithms in Java, Goodrich, Tamassia, Goldwasser*

-We build up from $$1$$ to $$k$$, starting with the base case of the initial graph, which only has the initial adjacencies.
-We then add edges between any included nodes with path length two between them.

-With each iteration, we introduce a new node considered in the temporary graph, and ensure that all edges within this temporary graph are transitively closed.

-Since at the end of every step, every node is transitively closed, when all nodes are included, the entire graph is transitively closed.
+With each iteration, we pick a “pivot” (this is my own way of saying it) node $$k$$ and we loop through all $$i$$ and $$j$$ to check if there is an edge $$i\rightarrow k$$ and $$k\rightarrow j$$ – if this is true, then we insert an edge $$i \rightarrow j$$.

+After every edge is inserted, this forms a new path of length 2 between two nodes, which is then considered in a later iteration.

 ```java
 Algorithm FloydWarshall(G)